Call Now

 Finances – This is a hurdle that is often too much for marriage.
 If both parties do not have like-minded visions of financial health, there will inevitably be conflict and struggle.
 This is often not something that can change for people.
 Financial behavior is something that is developed from childhood on and is a learned behavior that is very hard to change.
 Not only that, but financial security is different for all people, which means that often there is no compromise to be found.
 This can cripple a relationship and is also a valuable and legitimate reason to divorce.

 It is never an easy decision to divorce.
 Often taking the first step and learning what it means and what is involved in the process is the hardest.
 Do not go into this step blindly.
 Ultimately, with skilled counsel, there are many options and supports in place to help you navigate getting a divorce and if it is the right choice for you.
-Ciyou & Dixon, P.C. advocates handle domestic cases of all types throughout the State.
+Dixon & Moseley, P.C. advocates handle domestic cases of all types throughout the State.
 This blog is written for general educational purposes only.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 Facebook